smnandre/Twig/doc/templates.rst

 * *Visual Studio Code* via the `Twig pack`_, `Modern Twig`_ or `Twiggy`_

 You might also be interested in:

-* `TwigFiddle`_: an online service that allows you to execute Twig templates from a browser; it supports all versions of Twig

 * `Twig Language Server`_: provides some language features like syntax highlighting, diagnostics, auto complete, ...